 What is your endgame?
-All investors have a plan; and it all goes back to the first key; Find your purpose.
+All investors have a plan that returns to the first key: Find your purpose.
 Your investment plan should be clear and precise.
 Do you use your profits to invest more?

 Or do you save your winnings for a later time?
-Although your plan can change along the way, you must stick to your ultimate goal.
+Although your plan can change, you must stick to your ultimate goal.
 Find your end game and plan accordingly how to get there.

 Allocate your Resources

-You found your purpose, assessed how much risk you’ll be willing to take, studied the market and came up with a brilliant plan.
-Now comes the fun part, allocate your resources.
+You found your purpose, assessed how much risk you’ll be willing to take, studied the market and devised a brilliant plan.
+Now comes the fun part: allocate your resources.

 Find how much disposable income you have set aside and make that money work for you.
-By now, if you followed the previous steps, you should know exactly where you want to put your money and what exactly you want to invest in.
+Following the previous steps, you should know exactly where you want to put your money and what you want to invest in.

 Diversify your Investment Portfolio